ryanhsiehrh/STM32_PCB/README.md

 # STM32_PCB
-PCB centered around the STM32F103C8T6 microcontroller developed in Kicad,
+PCB centered around the STM32F103C8T6 microcontroller developed in Kicad.
+This project taught me the main principles of schematic design, pinout planning with STM32CubeMX, power regulation using LDOs, and implementing hardware communication like I2C, UART, SWD, and USB.

 **Schematic:**